Number fields with prescribed norms: Proof of results

 \subsection{Proof of Theorem \ref{thm:norm_rare}}

-The implication (3)$\Rightarrow$(1) in Theorem \ref{thm:norm_rare} follows from Lemma \ref{lem:Rachel} and Theorem~\ref{thm:global}, as clearly $\varpi(k,G,\mathcal{A}) = \varpi(k,G,\{1\})$ in this case (we are only imposing finitely many local conditions).
-The implication (1)$\Rightarrow$(2) is clear from Definition \ref{def:varpi_intro}.
+The implication (3)$\Rightarrow$(1) in Theorem \ref{thm:norm_rare} follows from Lemma \ref{lem:Rachel}, Theorem~\ref{thm:main} and Theorem \ref{thm:HNP_rare}, as clearly $\varpi(k,G,\mathcal{A}) = \varpi(k,G,\{1\})$ in this case (we are only imposing finitely many local conditions).
+The implication (1)$\Rightarrow$(2) is clear from Definition \ref{def:varpi_intro} and Theorem~\ref{thm:global}.
 For the remaining implication (2)$\Rightarrow$(3), we note that (2) clearly implies that